 Before deploying your staff, make sure that they are knowledgeable about submitting claims.
 Train your staff to always gather pertinent patient information and complete claim forms accurately.
 Or, you can always outsource and hire people who are already knowledgeable and experienced claim submitters to ensure that your practice submits clean claims.

 If your staff are all (if not all, then most) highly-trained professionals, claim denials will decrease.
 Not only will you get paid on time, but you will also boost your bottom line!

 Despite putting in all that effort, some claims will be denied.
 When that happens, take measures to resolve the denied claim.

-First, you have to identify the reason for the claim being denied.
-Then, you have to follow an action plan to resolve the denials such as directly routing denials to the appropriate person and creating a standard workflow.
+First, you have to identify the reason that the claim was denied.
+Then, you have to follow an action plan to resolve the denials, such as directly routing denials to the appropriate person and creating a standard workflow.
 Once identified, you can use a checklist on what to do and what not to do during denial management.
 Here’s a quick rundown:

 - Don’t delay taking care of the denied claim, because you can resubmit it within the timeframe that the insurance company gives you.

 - As much as possible, avoid automatic re-billing because this can cause duplicate claims and duplicate denials.
 With duplicate denials, your medical billers will be spending a lot of time figuring out whether the denial you submitted was legit and whether the claim has already been paid.

 - Do build your case by preparing a professional letter that describes your case for an appeal.
 And always include proof of documents to support your appeal.

 - Do work with an expert.
 If possible, seek professional help and have them review your appeal.